Risqat1/Retail_Optimization_Analysis/README.md

 ### RETAIL OPTIMIZATION OVERVIEW
 This interactive retail analysis dashboard provides a comprehensive view of online retail performance across different dimensions, including time, country, product and customer.
-The dashboard comprises of key metrics such as Total Revenue, Average price, No of customer to help business owners make data-driven decisions.
+The dashboard comprises of key metrics such as Total Revenue, Average price, No of customer that helps business owners make data-driven decisions.

 ### DATA SOURCE
 The primary dataset was gotten from kaggle.